streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 ### Permissions and Authentication

-Access to Community Cloud account data is limited to authorized employees.
+Access to Community Cloud user account data is limited to authorized employees.
 We run a zero-trust corporate network, utilize single sign-on and multi-factor authentication (MFA), and enforce strong password policies to ensure access to cloud-related services is protected.

 ### Incident Response